benson-au/pokemon_sprite_diffusion/README.md

 | schedule   | [cosine](https://arxiv.org/pdf/2102.09672#equation.3.17) | Noise schedule type. |

 ## Complication and remedy
-The small dataset leads to issues during image generation.
-In particular, after transforming the dataset using `torchvision.transforms.ToTensor()` and linearly scaling the values to the range `[-1, 1]`, the resulting tensor `pokemon_images` (of shape `(750, 3, 64, 64`)) has nontrivial channel means `[0.4799, 0.3649, 0.3370]`.
-Thus, starting the reverse diffusion process from a zero mean Gaussian seems inappropriate.
-We remedy this by adding `means = pokemon_images.mean(dims=(0, 2, 3))` to our initial white noise.
+The lack of diversity in our small dataset leads to stability issues during image generation.
+In particular, the model is highly sensitive to the standard Gaussian input `noise` (of shape `(batch_size, in_channels, W, H)`).
+We remedy this by normalizing `noise -= noise.mean(dim = 0)`.
 We observe substantial improvements in the empirical performance of the model with this minor modification.

 (PICTURE OF FIXED VERSUS UNFIXED)